piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-plasma-wave/pic-poisson-plasma-wave.md

 Run the command

-    piclas2vtk parameter.ini plasma_wave_State_000.000000*
+    ./piclas2vtk parameter.ini plasma_wave_State_000.000000*

 to generate the corresponding *vtk*-files, which can then be loaded into the visualisation tool.

-The electric potential field can be viewed, e.g., by opening `plasma_wave_Solution_000.00000040000000000.vtu` and plotting the field
-`Phi`, which should look like the following
+The electric potential field can be viewed, e.g., by opening `plasma_wave_State_000.000000040.vtu` and plotting the field `Phi` along the x-axis, which should look like the following

 ```{figure} results/tut-pic-pw-results.jpg